diyclassics/diyclassics.github.io/cv.md

 #### Manuscripts in submission

 - "*Carpe Iter*: A Case for Latin-themed Field Trips," *Teaching Classical Languages*
+- "Building a Digital Philology Pipeline with the Classical Language Toolkit,” chapter in *Digital Classical Philology*, ed.
+M. Berti.
+DeGruyter.

 #### Manuscripts in preparation